AdrianRojas2/Cloud9-setup/SetUpCloud9.md

 Starter Account", and then choose "Next".

 You then should recieve an email from AWS meant to confirm that you actually own the provided email address.
-Weird, given that you got to this page from that email address, but whatever.
 Verify your email address by clicking the link in that email.

-After clicking next, it should tell you that your application was recieved and that you will be emailed when it is processed.
+After clicking next, it should tell you that your application was received and that you will be emailed when it is processed.
 This processing is said to usually take 1 day.

 After AWS Educate approves your application, AWS will send you an